dracula/quassel/README.md

 Download using the GitHub .zip download option and unzip them.

 ## Activating theme
-Place the Dracula.qss file in your ~/.config/quassel-irc.org folder and apply it via Interface Settings
+1. Place the Dracula.qss file in your ~/.config/quassel-irc.org folder
+2. Select and apply this theme via Interface Settings

 ## Team